giacomocap/sagrafacile/README.md

 ### 7. Services Overview (Docker Compose)

 The `docker-compose.yml` file defines and configures these services.
-The interactive `start.sh`/`start.bat` script populates the necessary `.env` file from your choices stored in `sagrafacile_config.json`.
+The interactive `start.sh` script (and eventually `start.bat`) first collects your configuration choices into `sagrafacile_config.json`, and then uses this file to generate the necessary `.env` file that `docker-compose.yml` relies on.

 *   **`db`**: The PostgreSQL database (version 15) where all SagraFacile data is stored.
 Data is persisted in a Docker volume.
 *   **`api`** (formerly `backend`): The .NET API service (SagraFacile.NET.API).
 This image is pulled from a container registry.
 It connects to the `db` service and exposes an internal HTTP port (8080), which Caddy proxies.